htemiz/Data-Enrichment-with-Image-Transformations/README.md

 &nbsp;

-Below is the DeepSR-fashion of DECUSR with 3 RB
+Below is the DeepSR style code for the definition of DECUSR with 3 RB.

 ```python
 from keras import metrics